hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 logNum.call(obj); // logs 42
 ```

 We can call the `logNum` function and tell it to use `obj` as its execution context.
 When we use `call` in this manner, `this` refers to the `obj` object inside the `logNum` function.
-The first argument to `call` provides the explicit context for the function invocation.
+The first argument to `call` *provides the explicit context for the function invocation*.

-Again, we see that a function's definition has no bearing on its execution context.
 The context doesn't get determined until we invoke the function; in this case, we're using `call` to invoke it and set the context.

 The code is functionally similar to the following: